1. Introducing Node-RED and flow-Based Programming

 5. No custom setup is needed on the next screen.

-You can select Next with only the
+You can select Next with only the default features selected:

 6. On the following screen, you can click Next without checking anything.